HOW TO SNOWSHOE: BEGINNER TIPS FOR FINDING A TRAIL, GEAR & MORE

 - Wear insulating yet moisture-wicking layers that will keep you warm and dry.
-Check out our cold weather clothing layering guide to help you stay warm.
+Check out our winter hiking clothes and cold weather layering guide to help you stay warm.

 - Bring a hat, gloves, and something to keep your neck warm, as well as wool socks that won’t chafe or absorb sweat.
-We also included in our cold-weather layering guide, our favorite winter weather clothing essentials.
+We include recommendations for these items in our cold-weather layering guide linked above as well.

 - Sunglasses and sunscreen help to protect from harsh UV rays and sun that reflects off the snowy surface.

 - A small backpack with the ten essentials and plenty of water.